What is Traditonal Long-Term Care Insurance (LTCI)?

 The Shared Account Plan

-For example, You and another person in your household buy a three-year plan.
-You make a claim for care which extends past the three years of benefits your policy provides.
-You then can begin using the other persons’ policy for your care using this shared account plan.
+For example, you and another person in your household buy a three-year plan.
+You make a claim for care that extends past the three years of benefits your policy provides.
+You can then begin using the other person’s policy for your care using this shared account plan.
 However, if the other person ever goes on a claim, his/her benefit period would be reduced by whatever was spent on your care.

 It is less expensive to have a shared account than to buy a similar but longer benefits in separate policies for each person.
-But sometimes there are restrictions to gaining access to the other persons’ policy benefits.
-If you are considering this feature, make sure you ask about it, but become familiar with how you can collect extended benefits from shared account rider of the company you select.
+However, there are sometimes restrictions on gaining access to the other person’s policy benefits.
+If you are considering this feature, make sure you ask about it, but become familiar with how you can collect extended benefits from the shared account rider of the company you select.

 Taxation